rico345100/promise-cancel/readme.md

 Add ability to cancel/timeout to your Promise!
 Note that this is not Promise implementation or polyfill!
 Make sure your JavaScript environment support Promise API first.
 If not, you can use plenty of polyfills such as [isomorphic-fetch](https://www.npmjs.com/package/isomorphic-fetch) or [Fetch polyfill](https://github.github.io/fetch/).

+## Update to 2.x
+I decided to update 2.x, which is little different usage from 1.x.
+In 1.x, I added cancel method directly the promise object.
+This is quite handy some situations, however you can loose this 'cancel' method if you are wrapping another promise inside.

+Now 2.x returns a object that contains both promise and cancel method, now you can access cancel function anywhere you do with promises.

+Updating isn't hard, so I recommend to use 2.x instead of 1.x.
+See the example to details.

 ## Usage
 Install via npm: